gjyotk/llm-papers-list/README.md

 ## Overview

 Every week, I set out to explore, reflect on, and document my learnings from one LLM-based research paper.
 This journey is a personal effort to stay connected with the latest developments, deepen my understanding of Machine Learning, and share my insights with others who share this passion.
-I'll use this repository as a space to chart my progress, with heartfelt summaries, challenges addressed by the papers, and links to any related blogs or discussions that resonate with me.
+I'll use this repository as a space to chart my progress, with summaries, challenges addressed by the papers, and links to any related blogs or discussions that resonate with me.

 ## Papers List